-Judi Bagust’s artistic journey is one of evolution, exploration, and deep connection to place.
+Judi Bagust’s artistic journey is one of evolution, exploration and deep connection to place.
 With a career spanning decades, her work has been shaped by a rich tapestry of influences, from the landscapes of Aotearoa to the abstract expressionists of the international art world.
 Known for her gestural ink drawings and poetic approach to mark-making, Judi’s practice is both intuitive and deeply considered.

 In this Q&A, she shares insights into her creative process, the mentors and experiences that have shaped her art, and the inspirations behind her most recent works.